TWIN CITIES: Lord Mayor Kelly with Comptroller DiNapoli on Central Park South. Andrew Hill

 Sign up today to get daily, up-to-date news and views from Irish America.

-Other speakers at the New York Athletic Club, which is sponsored by KMPG, included Mike Stamatis, CEO of Red Hook Terminal and Bernie McGuire of venture fund 57 Stars in Washington D.C. which selects and manages investments in North of Ireland early-stage companies for the Comptroller.
+Other speakers at the conference, held at the New York Athletic Club and which is sponsored by KMPG, included Mike Stamatis, CEO of Red Hook Terminal and Bernie McGuire of venture fund 57 Stars in Washington, D.C. which selects and manages investments in North of Ireland early-stage companies for the Comptroller.

 Donate